 Go back to our Nevada sex crimes page.

 ¿Habla español?
 Visita nuestra página web en español sobre leyes de pornografía infantil Nevada.

-For information about Colorado law, see our article on Colorado child pornography laws.
+In Colorado?
+See our article on child pornography laws.

 - NRS 200.700; NRS 200.727.
 See also Castaneda v.
 State, 132 Nev., Adv.
 Op.
 44, 373 P.3d 108 (2016) (defendant's simultaneous possession of multiple images of child pornography comprised one violation of NRS 200.730) and Shue v.
 State, 133 Nev.
 Op.
 99 (2017).